itslokesh/Apple-Healthcare/README.md

 ### Setup Requirements

 The system requires a Google Workspace account with Google Apps Script enabled.
 I've designed it to be self-contained, with minimal external dependencies to simplify deployment.

+### WhatsApp/Twilio Configuration

+Set these Script Properties (Apps Script → Project Settings → Script properties):

+- `TWILIO_ACCOUNT_SID`: Your Twilio Account SID (e.g., `ACxxxxxxxx...`)
+- `TWILIO_AUTH_TOKEN`: Your Twilio Auth Token
+- `TWILIO_WHATSAPP_FROM`: Your WhatsApp-enabled sender
+  - Sandbox: `whatsapp:+14155238886`
+  - Approved sender: `whatsapp:+1XXXXXXXXXX`
+- `WHATSAPP_RECIPIENTS`: Comma-separated E.164 numbers (no `whatsapp:` prefix), e.g., `+91999...,+91888...`

+Notes:

+- For the Twilio WhatsApp Sandbox, each recipient must opt-in by sending the provided join code to `+1 415 523 8886`.
+- If using an approved WhatsApp sender, opt-in is not required, but templates may be needed to initiate conversations outside 24-hour windows.

+### Running the Automations

+Jobs entrypoints (Apps Script functions):

+- `hourlyJob()` in `Sales Dashboard/hourlyJob.gs`
+  - Runs `dashboardGenerator()` and `hourlyReportGenerator()`
+- `dailyJob()` in `Sales Dashboard/dailyJob.gs`
+  - Runs `dashboardGenerator()`, `pendingOrdersGenerator()`, `dailyReportGenerator()`
+- `monthlyJob()` in `Sales Dashboard/monthlyjob.gs`
+  - Runs `dashboardGenerator()` and `monthlyReportGenerator()`

+Primary generators/processors:

+- `Sales Dashboard/dashboardGenerator.gs`: updates the Automation Dashboard slice used by subsequent steps
+- `Sales Dashboard/hourlyReportGenerator.gs`: writes Hourly Report 2025 sheet and composes Hourly WhatsApp summary
+- `Sales Dashboard/dailyReportGenerator.gs`: writes Daily Report 2025 sheet and composes Daily WhatsApp summary
+- `Sales Dashboard/monthlyReportGenerator.gs`: writes Monthly Report 2025 sheet and charts
+- `Sales Dashboard/pendingOrdersGenerator.gs`: refreshes Pending Orders Escalation sheet, recalculates levels and applies formatting
+- `Sales Dashboard/whatsappHelpers.gs`: Twilio WhatsApp sending helpers

+### WhatsApp Message Format and Limits

+- Header includes report type, date and time, with compact separators for WhatsApp readability
+- Escalations section shows counts and totals; if Red > 0, includes bill numbers
+- Message length limit: 1024 characters per WhatsApp message
+  - Automatic chunking with `(i/N)` header and a newline before the chunk body
+  - Each chunk is ≤ 1024 chars after accounting for header and newline

+### Troubleshooting

+- Error `63007: Twilio could not find a Channel with the specified From address`
+  - Ensure `TWILIO_WHATSAPP_FROM` is a valid WhatsApp sender for your Twilio account
+  - Use `whatsapp:+14155238886` for sandbox, or your approved number with `whatsapp:+<E.164>`
+  - For sandbox, confirm recipients have joined the sandbox via the join code
+- No messages received
+  - Verify Script Properties are set (no surrounding quotes)
+  - Check logs for "WhatsApp Summary Generated" and send counts
+  - Confirm recipient numbers are E.164 and listed in `WHATSAPP_RECIPIENTS`
+- Long messages break formatting
+  - Chunking is enabled by default; messages are split on line boundaries when possible
+  - Consider tightening sections or reducing top-N lists if you want fewer chunks

 ### Maintenance Features